|Type of tour:||Self-guided|

 The end of our journey sees us traveling to the heart of Hungary's vibrant capital, where an afternoon orientation tour allows us an opportunity to discover Budapest's historic gems.

 Arrive in Krakow, where you can explore the old town and see the sights.

 Day 2: Tatranska Lomnica - Kezmarok (12 miles/20 km)

-Today we cross the border into Slovakia, driving to the town of Tatranska Lomnica, nestling amongst the ragged peaks of the High Tatras Range.
-Taking lunch in Tatranska Lomnica we then begin cycling, enjoying an exhilarating downhill ride to the historic town of Kezmarok, once one of the most important settlements on medieval Slovakia's eastern boundaries.
+Today you cross the border into Slovakia, driving to the town of Tatranska Lomnica, nestling amongst the ragged peaks of the High Tatras Range.
+Taking lunch in Tatranska Lomnica you then begin cycling, enjoying an exhilarating downhill ride to the historic town of Kezmarok, once one of the most important settlements on medieval Slovakia's eastern boundaries.